+31 (0) 570 74 54 30 info@v-tron.eu

 Objective of yDrive

-A consortium of six organisations is therefore joining forces to develop an electric powertrain for semi-trailers in road freight transport.
+A consortium of six organisations is therefore joining forces to develop an electric powertrain for semi-trailers used in road freight transport.

-Picture: the consortium partners undersign the agreement
+Photo: the consortium partners sign the contract

 Contact V-tron: